developer-circle-marrakech/30-days-git-challenge/README.md

 **Q : What is the purpose of `git filter-branch`?**

 1. To perform a text search inside a particular set of branches
-1. To rewrite history by applying some operation to all commits
+1. **To rewrite history by applying some operation to all commits ✔**
 1. To list all local branches except the ones filtered out by some predicate
 1. To perform garbage collection on a single branch